-The Board of Directors of the Company met five times during the last fiscal year.
+The Board of Directors of the Company met 10 times during the last fiscal year.
 It is the policy of the board that all members will attend the Annual Meeting of Shareholders and all members of the board attended last year's meeting.

-The Board of Directors has a standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended, whose members are Thomas A. Majewski, Bernard L. Riley, Roger C. Cady and Rose Ann Giordano.
-This Committee met four times during the last fiscal year.
+The Board of Directors has a standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended, whose members are Roger C. Cady, Thomas A. Majewski and Rose Ann Giordano.
+This Committee met 4 times during the last fiscal year.
 The principal functions of the Audit Committee are evaluation of work of the auditors, review of the accounting principles used in preparing the annual financial statements, review of internal controls and procedures and approval of all audit and non-audit services of the auditor.
 The Company's Board of Directors has adopted a written charter for the Audit Committee which may be viewed at the Company's website, www.dataram.com.
 Each member of the Audit Committee is "independent" within the meaning of the NASDAQ listing standards.
-The Board of Directors has determined that Mr. Riley is a "financial expert" within the meaning of those standards and an "audit committee financial expert" within the meaning of Item 401(h) of SEC Regulation S-K and is "independent" as that term is used in Item 7(d)(3)(iv) of Schedule 14A of the Proxy Rules.
+The Board of Directors has determined that Mr. Majewski is a "financial expert" within the meaning of those standards and an "audit committee financial expert" within the meaning of Item 401(h) of SEC Regulation S-K and is "independent" as that term is used in Item 7(d)(3)(iv) of Schedule 14A of the Proxy Rules.

-The Board of Directors has a standing Compensation Committee whose members are Thomas A. Majewski, Roger C. Cady, Bernard L. Riley, Rose Ann Giordano, all of whom are "independent" within the meaning of the NASDAQ listing standards.
+The Board of Directors has a standing Compensation Committee whose members are Roger C. Cady, Thomas A. Majewski and Rose Ann Giordano, all of whom are "independent" within the meaning of the NASDAQ listing standards.
 This committee relies upon the advice of the Company's chief executive officer who makes recommendations both concerning director compensation and the compensation of other executive officers.
-This Committee met once during the past fiscal year.
+This Committee meets as required.
 The principal functions of the Compensation Committee are to recommend to the Board of Directors the compensation of directors and the executive officers and to establish and administer various compensation plans, including the stock option plan.
 The Compensation Committee does not have a written charter.